rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 [ ] Create a logger library
 [ ] Create the configuration system (observable configuration system) [ ] Paralel project (app server)

+[ ] Convert configs to a repository
+[ ] Convert TCP server to a repository

+[ ] Create mirror service (to mirror current server in a another server - a parent server).
+This mirror server should prevent 'back notification' from the remote server.